10 Facts About The Elegant Sea Snake

 Source: public domain

 A case from 2006 offered even more clues.
-The location was Broome, West Australia, and the Galathea 3 expedition was sailing over waters 145 metres deep.
-The team collected a Hydrophis elegans, and immediately after capture, it regurgitated a benthic eel.
-Benthic means a fish that forages along the seabed, meaning that the Hydrophis elegans likely captured it while 145 metres underwater.
-The exception would be if this was a rogue eel sent adrift by underwater currents.
+The location was Broome, Western Australia, where the Galathea 3 expedition was sailing over waters 145 metres deep.
+The team collected an elegant sea snake, and immediately after capture, it regurgitated a benthic eel.

-That said, they don’t shy away from shallower waters either.
-Elegant sea snakes are regularly found on sandy coastal areas 2 metres deep, including where swimmers may stray to.
-While capable of hunting in deep waters, Hydrophis elegans venture to shallow coastal bays to give birth, using them as a sea snake nursery.
-As usual, this species lays live young, and in decent totals of 17-30.
-It’s believed that juveniles remain in these safe refuges for two years while they hone their skills.
+That said, elegant sea snakes don’t shy away from shallower waters either.
+This species is regularly found in sandy coastal areas 2 metres deep, including where swimmers may stray to.
+While capable of hunting in deep waters, they commonly venture to shallow coastal bays to give birth, using them as a sea snake nursery.

 4 Neurotoxic venom, but tiny quantities